arjoly/random-output-trees/README.rst

 If you use this package, please cite

-  Random forests with random projections of the output space for high dimensional multi-label classification by
+  Joly, A., Geurts, P., & Wehenkel, L. (2014).
+Random forests with random projections of the output space for high dimensional multi-label classification.
-  Arnaud Joly, Pierre Geurts and Louis Wehenkel

 Dependencies